coins/bitcoin-scripts/op_mul.md

 # OP_MUL
-We construct an opcode for bitcoin script to multiply `a` by `b`.
-The following is a sketch:
+The following is a sketch of a bitcoin script implementing the opcode `OP_MUL` to multiply a` by `b`.

 ## OP_MUL2
 Multiply by 2